interrogator/corpkit/doc_troubleshooting.md

 ## CoreNLP path

 If you move the `corenlp/` folder somewhere else, *corpkit* won't automatically find it.
-You can tell *corpkit* where the parser is via the `Set CoreNLP path` option in the menu.
+You can tell *corpkit* where the parser is via the `Set CoreNLP path` option in `Preferences`.

 ## Screen size issues